lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

 the LSBQe and purposely leave all fields blank before trying to submit so they can read through and familiarise themselves with the user-feedback provided for each field.

-.. see comment to reword

 .. figure:: figures/lsbqefigure14.png
       :width: 600
       :alt: Screenshot of unanswered mandatory fields flagged in red.

       Figure 20 - Mandatory fields that remain unanswered or contain invalid input will be flagged in red

-.. figure 15 will be merged with app presentation
+.. figure "15" will be merged with app presentation

 Loading a generic version of the LSBQe